bieefilled/Security-System/README.md

-# PROJECT - Hostel Security system solution
+# PROJECT - Security System

 This is a solution to the [Hostel Security system solution](https://www.teambiee.netlify.app/).
 Hostel Security system designed using the firebase auth and the webauth api.